inikep/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/locks.rst

 4. Iterate through the list.
 The following steps occur with each listed tablespace:

     a.
-Query INFORMATION_SCHEMA.INNODB_SYS_TABLES to find which tables belong to the tablespace ID and take a MDL on the underlying table or tables in case there is a shared tablespace.
+Query INFORMATION_SCHEMA.INNODB_TABLES to find which tables belong to the tablespace ID and take a MDL on the underlying table or tables in case there is a shared tablespace.